holakirr/snow-ui-icons/README.md

 ## Usage

+Don't forget to install @phosphor-icons/react.
 Just import the icon you need and use it in your component.

 ```bash
 bun add holakirr-snow-ui